romansky/backbonejstalk/README.md

 "Scaling in Complexity"
 ===

-This is a repository for a talk about development methodology using Backbone.JS, driven by BDD using Jasmine and some CoffeeScript to keep everyone awake..
+Development methodology using Backbone.JS, driven by BDD using Jasmine and some CoffeeScript to keep everyone awake..

 ### Presentation